paulstancliffe/Blog-Post-AirBnB-Seattle/README.md

 ## Results

-A summary of the results of the analysis can be found in this blog.
+A summary of the results of the analysis can be found in this blog on medium.

 ## Dependencies